fahdbahri/fahdbahri/README.md

 # 🧑‍💻 About Me:
-Hi, My name is Fahd, I'm a third year Computer science Major in Cyprus international university<br>
+Hi, My name is Fahd, I'm a third year Computer science Major in Cyprus international university

-<br><ul>🌍  I'm based in Nicosia, North Cyprus
+<ul>🌍  I'm based in Nicosia, North Cyprus
-<br><ul>✉️  You can contact me at fahdkhalid2002@gmail.com
+<ul>✉️  You can contact me at fahdkhalid2002@gmail.com
-<br><ul>🤝  I'm open to collaborating on Other drone projects!
+<ul>🤝  I'm open to collaborating on Other drone projects!

 ## 🌐 Socials: